Glossary

 Subjunctive I

-Konjunktiv I; one of the two subjunctive forms, is used for idiomatic expressions and the indirect speech
+Konjunktiv I; the less common of the two subjunctive forms; used in idiomatic expressions and indirect speech.

 Dein Wille geschehe.